 Six Sigma focuses on reducing waste and errors, building a network of specialists in the methodology through Six Sigma certifications that range from beginner Green Belts to advanced Black Belts.
-These experts can guide the organization through the quality improvement process, which focuses on statistical analysis and quality management.
+These experts can guide the organization through the quality improvement process, which focuses on statistical analysis and quality assurance.

 Six Sigma uses five principles known as DMAIC: